proseltd/Telepathy-Community/README.md

 Use this flag to include media archiving alongside a comprehensive scan.
 This makes the process take significantly longer and should also be used with caution: you'll download all media content from the target chat, and it's up to you to not store illegal files on your system.

+Since 2.2.0, downloading all media files will also generate a CSV file listing the files' metadata.

 For example, this will run a comprehensive scan, including media archiving:

 ```